MechaBay

 Behind the Scenes

-Cozun Graham was created for Mobile Suit Gundam as an early example of how the series would humanize enemy soldiers.
+Cozun Graham was created for Mobile Suit Gundam as an early example of how the series would humanise enemy soldiers.
 Director Tomino Yoshiyuki used characters like Cozun to demonstrate that Zeon soldiers were people, not monsters, making their deaths in combat tragic rather than satisfying.

 Appearances